praveen-x/blog-os/README.md

 # Project to boost the Rust learning.
-It's a clone of https://os.phil-opp.com/
+It's a clone of https://os.phil-opp.com/ - a blog by Philipp Oppermann.